upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 {: .cs-section-title}

 <div class="tldr-collapsible" markdown="1">
-The revenue line was a booking fee on a ticket.
-Fine while cinemas are the default Friday night — much less fine once streaming becomes the default *every* night.
+Seeing the audience is free; getting a twenty-year-old business to build for it is not.
+Before a single screen existed I had to argue the gap was worth chasing at all.
+The revenue line was a booking fee on a ticket — fine while cinemas are the default Friday night, much less fine once streaming becomes the default *every* night.
 Three things made the case for me.
 {: .cs-body-text}

 **Streaming had quietly become the competition.** Not another ticketing app.
 A phone, a sofa, and no seat to choose.